evadne/wp-e-commerce/trunk/readme.txt

 * Canadian Tax – Fixes
 * US Tax –Fixes
 * Product Categories Caching Issue  Resolved
-* Coupons – ‘Apply to all Products’
+* Coupons – ‘Apply to all Products’ and numerous bug fixes
 * ‘Your Account’  done some fixes to it.
 * ‘Accepted Payment’ goes straight to ‘Closed Order’
+* Stock claims are now cleared when the cart is emptied
+* Purchase log bulk actions now work
+* PayPal gateway module fixes and improvements
+* HTML Tables can now be added to product descriptions
+* Flat Rate and Weight Rate improvements

 = 3.7.4 =
 * Changes to shipping to fix the bugs from 3.7.3 with shipping and the new shipping_discount feature
 * Fixes for variations under grid view